luarrekcah/EFI-MSI-B550-GAMING-PLUS-RYZEN-7-3700x-RX-550/README.md

 ## Compatibility Notes

-- **Graphics**: The AMD RX 550 isnot native polaris, i did a fakeid and it works as well.
+- **Graphics**: Works great but its perceptive a low performance compared to windows.
 - **Audio**: Realtek onboard audio is fully functional.
 - **Networking**: AirDrop, Wi-Fi, Bluetooth and Ethernet fully functional.
 - **Emulation**: No supported for AMD, but can use XCode Simulator (tested iphone 16).